 For dinner, I would recommend Manna Epicure – an adorable bistro with a fusion of global creations.
 I went here for dinner on Christmas Eve and we had the coziest dinner imaginable!

-Day 2: Robben Island and The Waterfront
+Cape Town Itinerary Day 2: Robben Island and The Waterfront

-Book a morning tour to Robben Island, where Nelson Mandela was imprisoned for 18 years.
+On day 2 of your Cape Town itinerary, book a morning tour to Robben Island, where Nelson Mandela was imprisoned for 18 years.
 The tours of the prison are given by former inmates, so the history that you will experience is quite moving.
 Make sure to book your tickets online ahead of time.

 Explore the V&A Waterfront